classicfoo/notething/README.md

 T Pressing enter a few time on line with heading doesn't work as expected T Arrow keys doesn't move dates on calendar
 X Checkboxes not showing properly for settings.
-T Open file dialog makes other window focused.
+X Open file dialog makes other window focused.

 # Test Area